-As indicated in Note 19 of the Q1 2022 Financial Statements, the Company has recognized a provision for particular uncertain tax positions which are related to PMACC and SJW.
-Management has considered, in consultation with outside counsel, that the final amount to be paid is uncertain and the timing of any payments arising from these proceedings, or any future proceedings, exceeds twelve months from the date that these consolidated financial statements were authorized to be issued.
-No payments related to any of the provision amounts are expected to be paid until 2023 or later.
-The Company believes it will have funds in the future to satisfy any such required cash outflows from its operating cash flow performance and other sources of financing.
+Outside of the partial payment and installment agreement for PMACC, the timing of additional payments arising from these or any future uncertain tax positions is expected to exceed twelve months from the date the Q2 2022 Financial Statements were authorized to be issued.
+The Company believes it will have funds in the future to satisfy any such required cash outflows from its operations and other sources of financing.
 However, it is possible that the Company will need to obtain additional capital to meet these uncertain cash flow requirements and there is no assurance that such capital will be available or available on favorable terms.
+The final amount to be paid for all uncertain tax positions is uncertain.